-In summary, broadly speaking, I recognize as basic divisible general obligations of international law: (1) The principle ius omnium contra omnes (founding international law of war)145 (2) The principle pacta tertiis neque prosunt neque nocent and the effectiveness pro tertiis of rights provided by treaties so long as the contrary is not indicated (in the framework of international law of peace) (3) The principles imposing respect for states' reputation, diplomatic immunities, freedom of commerce, environment, freedom of the high seas, freedom of free airspace and freedom of Polar Regions (in the framework of international law of peace).
+principle pacta tertiis neque prosunt neque nocent and the effectiveness pro tertiis of rights provided by treaties so long as the contrary is not indicated (in the framework of international law of peace); (3) The principles imposing respect for states' reputation, diplomatic immunities, freedom of commerce, environment, freedom of the high seas, freedom of free airspace and freedom of Polar Regions (in the framework of international law of peace).

-The breach of divisible obligations erga omnes and the procedure to invoke responsibility
+The breach of divisible obligations erga omnes and the procedure to invoke responsibility (temporal pattern)

-The violation of a divisible obligation erga omnes is not a unitary breach against all the claims of the other subjects of the international community, but rather the violation of solely one or some of these claims.
+The violation of a divisible obligation erga omnes is not a unitary breach against all the claims of the other subjects of the international community, but rather the violation of solely one or some of these claims [Figures 19 and 21].